stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 still later epochs all the limestone veins of the region were hollowed out by ground waters, so that the mountains, the foothills, and the plains below them were a veritable network of connected caverns and galleries.
-Many graphic sculptures told of explorations deep underground, and of the final discovery of the Stygian sunless sea that lurked at earth&rsquo;s bowels.
+Many graphic sculptures told of explorations deep underground, and of the final discovery of the Stygian sunless sea that lurked at earth's bowels.

-  This vast nighted gulf had undoubtedly been worn by the great river which flowed down from the nameless and horrible westward mountains, and which had formerly turned at the base of the Old Ones&rsquo; range and flowed beside that chain into the Indian Ocean between Budd and Totten Lands on Wilkes&rsquo;s coast-line.
+  This vast nighted gulf had undoubtedly been worn by the great river which flowed down from the nameless and horrible westward mountains, and which had formerly turned at the base of the Old Ones' range and flowed beside that chain into the Indian Ocean between Budd and Totten Lands on Wilkes's coast-line.
 Little by little it had eaten away the limestone hill base at its turning, till at last its sapping currents reached the caverns of the ground waters and joined with them in digging a deeper abyss.
 Finally its whole bulk emptied into the hollow hills and left the old bed toward the ocean dry.
 Much of the later city as we now found